-Support for the harmonisation of Albanian economic and trade legislation with EU acquis
+Support for the Harmonization of Economic and Trade Legislation with EU acquis

-Title: Support for the harmonisation of Albanian economic and trade legislation with EU acquis
+Title: Support for the Harmonization of Economic and Trade Legislation with EU acquis

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Albanian Ministry of Economic Development, Tourism, Trade, and Entrepreneurship
+Lead executing agency: Albanian Ministry of Finance and Economy (MFE)

 Albania was awarded candidate status in 2014 for European Union membership.
 The country is preparing for accession negotiations.
 The growth in the gross domestic product (GDP) for 2017 is currently estimated at 0.38 per cent – putting Albania in second-to-last place with respect to per capita income among all EU member states and other candidate countries.

 As a requirement for EU membership, Albania must adopt and apply EU norms.
 The Albanian Ministry of Finance and Economy and the institutions within its area of responsibility lack the necessary skills to harmonise and implement the relevant legislation; they do not have sufficient negotiating expertise to conduct accession talks for EU membership.

 The expertise for passing and implementing legislation and negotiating accession to the EU has been improved within the Albanian Ministry of Finance and Economy’s area of responsibility.

 The project supports the development of capacities and management tools for long-term reform processes.
 The objective is to promote EU harmonisation in the economic sector.
 The project supports a reform process that aims to improve the competitiveness of Albanian companies in the long term.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH advises the Albanian Ministry of Finance and Economy, and six other inter-institutional working groups under its aegis, in three areas: